hellostealth/stealth/docs/07-replies.md

 <% end %>
 ```

+With ERB in your reply templates, you can access controller instance variables and helper methods in your replies.

 ## Delays

 Delays are a common pattern of chatbot design.
 After a block of text, it's recommended to pause for a bit to give the user a chance to read the message.
 The duration of the delay depends on the length of the message sent.